Why Shares of PG&E Are Falling Today

 Image source: Getty Images.

+The utility has been targeted by state lawmakers and creditors, including fire victims, who have argued PG&E's plan will not give them full recovery.
+Earlier this month, the judge overseeing the bankruptcy allowed alternative plans filed by creditors to be considered, a potential blow to equity holders.

-The Kincade Fire currently burning in Sonoma County has the potential to further complicate PG&E's reorganization.
-The utility has reportedly told state regulators that one of its transmission towers near where the fire ignited had malfunctioned, raising concerns that PG&E equipment had sparked the fire.
+In recent days, PG&E's plight has gotten worse as the Kincade Fire burns in Sonoma County north of San Francisco.
+Last week, the utility told state regulators that one of its transmission towers near where the fire ignited had malfunctioned, raising concerns that PG&E equipment had sparked the fire.

-The utility had cut power to residents in the area prior to the fire as a precaution, but it did not de-energize the high-voltage transmission lines that were part of the potentially hazardous malfunction.
+PG&E had cut power to residents as a precaution, creating one of the largest deliberate blackouts in state history and inflaming tensions.
+The utility has warned the situation could get worse: A new round of wind gusts forecasted for this week could cause more blackouts as soon as Tuesday.

+With PG&E's future surrounded in uncertainty, California Governor Gavin Newsom suggested over the weekend that Warren Buffett's Berkshire Hathaway, a frequent investor in utility stocks, should consider making an offer for the utility.

 Now what